WorldHistoricalGazetteer/requirements2017/user-stories.md

 For example, "As a **user**, I want to {**search a geographic area (i.e. space rather than place)**} so that {**I can find sources relating to places in this area**}"

-The project will build a Linked Open Data historical gazetteer of named and typed cultural and physical geographic places, by

-* creating **_a global "spinal" gazetteer_** of some 30,000 significant named places
-* linking that spine with contributed specialist gazetteer data in a **_union index_**
-* building **_a web interface_** to search, browse, and visualize the entire dataset
-* developing **_an application programming interface (API)_** to enable machine access to, and downloading of, the entire dataset

 To help us ensure these project products are useful and usable, please add your requirements and desired functionality for any aspect of this system as Issues in this Repo. **NOTE: You must have a GitHub account to do this**.

 1. On the Issues tab, click the "New Issue" button